Order of Christ (Brazil)

-The Imperial Order of Our Lord Jesus Christ (Imperial Ordem de Nosso Senhor Jesus Cristo), simply named Order of Christ, is an order of chivalry instituted by emperor Pedro I of Brazil on 7 December 1822, on the basis of the Portuguese Order of Christ founded by King Dom Dinis and Pope John XXII in 1316–1319.
+The Imperial Order of Our Lord Jesus Christ (Imperial Ordem de Nosso Senhor Jesus Cristo), often simply named Order of Christ, is an order of chivalry instituted by emperor Pedro I of Brazil on 7 December 1822, on the basis of the Portuguese Order of Christ founded by King Dom Dinis and Pope John XXII in 1316–1319.

 The order was used to award persons for exceptional services that resulted in notable and proven utility to religion (Roman Catholicism), to humanity and the state.
 Knights of the Order of Christ were part of the untitled nobility of the Empire of Brazil.

 On 22 March 1890, the order was cancelled as national order by the interim government of United States of Brazil.
 However, since the deposition in 1889 of the last Brazilian monarch, Emperor Pedro II, the order is claimed as a house order, being awarded by the heads of the House of Orleans-Braganza, pretenders to the defunct throne of Brazil.
 The current Brazilian Imperial Family is split into two branches, Petrópolis and Vassouras, and the Grand Mastership of the Order is disputed between those two branches.

 Origin

-After the Independence of Brazil Emperor Dom Pedro I continued his inherent authority as the “Fount of Honour” transmitted by his father King Dom João VI of Portugal.
+After the Independence of Brazil Emperor Dom Pedro I continued his inherent authority as the "Fount of Honour" transmitted by his father King Dom João VI of Portugal.
 His right extended to conferring titles of nobility and also the three ancient Portuguese orders of chivalry: Order of Christ, Order of Aviz and the Order of Saint James of the Sword.
 Dom Pedro I became the first Grand Master of the Brazilian branch of the Order of Christ.
-According to historian Roderick J. Barman, Dom Pedro I stated in a decree that his right originated in: “Sovereign Kings my Predecessors, … and especially by my August and Sovereign Father D. João VI.”
+According to historian Roderick J. Barman, Dom Pedro I stated in a decree that his right originated in: "Sovereign Kings my Predecessors, ... and especially by my August and Sovereign Father D. João VI."
 After the death of his father, Dom Pedro I also became the Grand Master of the Portuguese Order of Christ as King Pedro IV of Portugal.